tari-project/rfcs/src/RFC-0201_TariScript.md

 fake keys.
 When doing verification in (16) and (18) you know that the signatures and the message/metadata signed by the private keys can be trusted.

-### Consensus changes
+### Consensus

-The Mimblewimble balance for blocks and transactions stays the same.

-In addition to the changes given above, there are consensus rule changes for transaction and block validation.
+TariScript does not impact the Mimblewimble balance for blocks and transactions, however, additional consensus rule for transaction and block validation is required.

 Verify that for every valid transaction or block: